Nianca-Chetty103/AI-Powered-Code-Review-Assistant/README.md

 # AI-Powered-Code-Review-Assistant 👋
-I built a tool to help me whilst I am coding Projects.
+I built a tool to help me whilst I am coding Projects and improving my thought process when thinking about building.

 ## What I learnt